OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 ### Output dimensions

-Each profile's `width` and `height` values set its capture target.
-The current Firefox HTML/CSS layout is tuned for Inkplate 10 portrait output at `825x1200`;
-dimensions alone are not a general layout scaling system.
-A different device size may require its own renderer or renderer `options` to avoid cropped, stretched, or poorly spaced output.
+Each profile's `width` and `height` values set its output target.
+The current layout is tuned for Inkplate 10 portrait output at `825x1200`; dimensions alone are not a general layout scaling system.
+A different device size may require renderer `options` or layout changes to avoid cropped, stretched, or poorly spaced output.

 ### Browser and PWA viewer